Traditional Croatian Names for Girls (and Their Meanings)

 While trends are changing and every few years new names become more popular than others, some of the most popular names from this list are:

-But all of those will definitely end up as a great choice for your baby who will grow to be just like any amazing Croatian woman out there, no matter where she gets to live her life.
+This way, you will make sure that your baby who will grow to be just like any amazing Croatian woman out there, no matter where she gets to live her life.

 Conclusion